-Both theories of self-projection and scene construction emphasize the role of the medial-temporal lobes (Buckner & Carroll, 2007; Hassabis & Maguire, 2007).
-Medial-temporal lobe involvement in the core network may reflect a common reliance on mnemonic or relational processes (Moscovitch, Nadel, Winocur, Gilboa, & Rosenbaum, 2006; Eichenbaum, 2000; Squire & Zola-Morgan, 1991).
-The function of the medial-temporal lobe may also apply more broadly toward the construction of coherent scenes, events (Hassabis & Maguire, 2007), and mental models (Schacter & Addis, 2007).
+Both theories of self-projection and scene construction emphasize the role of the medial temporal lobes (Buckner & Carroll, 2007; Hassibis & Maguire, 2007).
+Medial temporal lobe involvement in the core network may reflect a common reliance on mnemonic or relational processes (Moscovitch, Nadel, Winocur, Gilboa, & Rosenbaum, 2006; Squire & Zola-Morgan, 1991; Eichenbaum, 2000).
+The function of the medial temporal lobe may also apply more broadly towards the construction of coherent scenes, events (Hassibis & Maguire, 2007) and mental models (Schacter & Addis, 2007).
 Rich memories allow one to find commonalities between current events and the past.
-Pattern matching, paired with the flexible reconstruction of information, allows for the application of recollection to social problem-solving.
+Pattern-matching paired with the flexible reconstruction of information allows for the application of recollection to social problem-solving.
 Not all theory-of-mind tasks, however, necessarily require this mnemonic component.
-The hippocampus may not be necessary to support theory of mind as it does autobiographical memory and other aspects of scene construction (Hassabis & Maguire, 2007; Moscovitch et al., 2006; Maguire, 1997; e.g., Hassabis, Kumaran, Vann, & Maguire, 2007; Rosenbaum et al., 2000)
+The hippocampus may not be necessary to support theory-of-mind as it does autobiographical memory and other aspects of scene construction (Hassibis & Maguire, 2007; Maguire, 1997; Moscovitch et al., 2006; e.g., Hassibis Kumaran, Vann, & Maguire, 2007; Rosenbaum et al., 2000) as evidenced in part by two patients with episodic memory impairment who have been shown to perform well on theory-of-mind tasks (Rosenbaum, Stuss, Levine & Tulving, 2007).
+Further work will be required to delineate the neural relationship between the interpersonal and the autobiographical.